-The leaves are primarily used for most skin ailments, especially acne and pimples, eczema as well as psoriasis.
-They will clean the skin real good and fast, giving the skin a glow of its own.
+The leaves are primarily used for most skin ailments, especially acne and pimples, eczema and psoriasis.
+The leaves give the skin a deep and fast cleaning, and a inner glow and radiance.

-They can also be used as a poultice to put on burns to soothe the skin and also to help heal the affected area on the skin more quickly.
-These medicinal herbs are also good to be placed on boils and carbuncles.
+They can also be used as a poultice to put on burns to soothe the skin and to help heal the affected area on the skin more quickly.
+It is also good for boils and carbuncles.

 Burdock leaves positively effect the sebaceous glands in the skin.
 When these glands aren’t working well, they can be either under-active or over-active, which can result in a variety of symptoms, including dry/scaly skin, different kinds of rashes, oily skin, or acne.
 Burdock can address a wide range of these types of skin conditions.

-An infusion which is made from the leaves is used to promote health of the stomach.
-It is appetite enhancing, midly diuretic and helps the healthy functioning of the liver.
+Burdock leaves promote health of the stomach.
+They are appetite enhancing, midly diuretic and help the healthy functioning of the liver.

 Burdock is the name of a genus of the flowering biennial, whose scientific name is Arctium.
 Remember the small burrs that often get stuck on your trousers or socks when walking in a forest?
 Those small hooking burrs come from the burdock plant, whose plants, leaves, and stems hold significant value as herbal or alternative remedies.

 Burdock is a genus of biennial plants in the Asteraceae (daisy) family that’s native to Northern Asia and Europe, but it’s now found throughout the U.S., where it grows as a weed.
 In Japan, it’s often called gobo root and is cultivated as a vegetable.

 The first use of burdock is recorded in the medieval period, but it is also known in Chinese herbal medicine, and likely dates back considerably further.
 There are a number of ways to prepare this flowering plant, as either a food or an herbal medicine, making it highly sought after around the world, as several species have spread globally.